 In the Opening Doors workshop, participants will:

-- Increase understanding of diversity by identifying and learning more about our own identity groups.
+Increase understanding of diversity by identifying and learning more about our identity groups

-- Examine how practices of institutions, as well as our own personal practices, maintain inequalities among people and prevent us all from reaching our potential.
+Examine how practices of institutions, as well as our practices, maintain inequalities among people and prevent us all from reaching our potential

-- Develop a framework and common language in order to facilitate change collectively.
+Develop a framework and common language to facilitate change collectively

 Who can participate?

-Everyone in the NC State University organization!
-Opening Doors is beneficial to all employees, including faculty members, paraprofessionals, team leaders, support personnel and administrators.
+Opening Doors is open to everyone at NC State University and is beneficial to all employees, including faculty members, paraprofessionals, team leaders, support personnel, and administrators.
 Workshop participants represent a mixture of our organization.
 This combination of professionals adds a dimension of diversity that brings much richness to the process.

-Harvey L. Lineberry II now serves as the assistant dean of the School of Medicine Human Resources at The University of North Carolina at Chapel Hill.
-Harvey formerly served as the assistant dean for personnel in NC State’s College of Agriculture and Life Sciences.
+Harvey L. Lineberry II is the assistant dean of the School of Medicine Human Resources at The University of North Carolina at Chapel Hill.
+Harvey formerly served as the assistant dean for personnel at NC State’s College of Agriculture and Life Sciences.
 Through his work as a personnel officer, he has learned first-hand from individuals who have felt the sting of exclusion and hostility.
-He is committed to the work of diversity and the processes necessary to understand our own sense of responsibility to the organizational change process around diversity and inclusion.
-He holds a B.S. in business, an M.B.A. and a Ph.D. in leadership studies, focusing on diversity as a leadership development tool within the ranks of CEO-level administrators.
-Harvey has also assisted the Center for Creative Leadership in assessing changes to their Leadership Development Program in Europe and has participated in many of their programs.
+He is committed to the work of diversity and the processes necessary to understand our sense of responsibility to the organizational change process around diversity and inclusion.